scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Generating, receiving, and propagating PCBs.
 Periodically, the Control Service of a core AS generates a set of PCBs, which are forwarded to the child ASes or neighboring core ASes.
 In the latter case, the PCBs are sent over policy compliant paths to discover multiple paths between any pair of core ASes.
 - Selecting and registering the set of path segments via which the AS wants to be reached.
-- Managing certificates and keys to secure inter-AS communication.
+- Distributing certificates and keys to secure inter-AS communication.
 Each PCB contains signatures of all on-path ASes and each time the Control Service of an AS receives a PCB, it validates the PCB's authenticity.
 When the Control Service lacks an intermediate certificate, it can query the Control Service of the neighboring AS that sent the PCB through the API described in [](#crypto-api).

 **Note:** The Control Service of an AS is decoupled from SCION border routers.
 The Control Service of a specific AS is part of the Control Plane, is responsible for *finding and registering suitable paths*, and can be deployed anywhere inside the AS.
 Border routers are deployed at the edge of an AS and their main tasks are to *forward data packets*.